HyDROSLab/NPET-Study/README.md

 Setting up EF5 requires additional datasets available at https://github.com/HyDROSLab/EF5-US-Parameters.

 - Ellicot_ef5_ctrl.txt - Control file to generate reference/baseline hydrologic simulations with EF5.
-This control file allows for three different configurations:
+The file can also be used to run the forecast experiment with HRRR inputs.
+This control file allows for four different configurations:

 a) Full domain QPE - Uses 20-min MRMS QPEs withouth any modification.

 b) Isolated QPE - Uses 20-min MRMS QPE fields with values only within the "hydrometeorological domain".

 c) No rain - This run is used to subtract the hydrologic response that is the product of antecedent conditions stored in state files with initial conditions (Files in the "EF5/States/" folder).
 The maximum unit streamflow map generated in this run is used with the "Isolated QPE" output to compute error statistics (see "sensitivity_analysis_error_quantification.m" script).

+d) HRRR - Run hydrologic simulation using hourly HRRR forecasts.

 NOTE: Paths to input, output, parameters and state files in this control file are defined relative to its location.